cakephp/docs/en/appendices/2-3-migration-guide.rst

   use some of the new options to augment this behavior.
 See :ref:`http-socket-ssl-options` for more information.
 - ``HttpResponse`` was renamed to ``HttpSocketResponse``.
-This avoids a common issue with the http pecl extension.
+This avoids a common issue with the HTTP PECL extension.
 There is an ``HttpResponse`` class provided as well for compatibility reasons.

 Routing